 - The Firm represented an asset management company and two of its principals in an action filed against it in federal district court alleging claims of fraud, negligent misrepresentation, aiding and abetting fraud, and tortious interference.

 - Zurvan Mahamedi v.
 Lex Kosowsky, Case No. 1-15-CV-278496, Santa Clara County Superior Court

-The Firm represented a publicly traded company and its CEO in an action filed against them alleging claims of breach of fiduciary duty, unfair competition, negligence, concealment, conspiracy, and aiding and abetting.
-The Court sustained our clients’ demurrer without leave to amend.
+Represented a publicly traded company, Littelfuse, Inc. and its President and CEO, David Heinzmann, in an action filed against them alleging claims of breach of fiduciary duty, unfair competition, negligence, concealment, conspiracy, and aiding and abetting.
+The trial court sustained our clients’ demurrers to the Complaint without leave to amend.
+The Court of Appeal for the State of California, Sixth Appellate District, affirmed the trial court’s order sustaining the demurrers without leave to amend.

 - The Firm has represented a distributor of petroleum products in a variety of disputes with station operators, including: